exploration & production in latin america

-Chevron is helping to develop these resources through our exploration and production operations in six countries.
-Our strong partnerships in the region are reinforced by our expertise in heavy oil production, enhanced oil recovery, deepwater operations, the exploration and production of natural gas and shale oil and gas, and major capital project execution.
+Chevron is helping develop these resources through our exploration and production operations in six countries.
+Our strong partnerships in the region are reinforced by our expertise in heavy oil production, enhanced oil recovery, deepwater operations, the exploration for and production of natural gas and shale oil and gas, and major capital project execution.

-our current footprintToday, we’re the largest producer of natural gas in Colombia.
-We’re also one of the largest international oil companies in Venezuela, where we partner with the national oil company, Petróleos de Venezuela, S.A., on several projects.
-Other areas of exploration and production in the region include Argentina, Brazil, Suriname, and Trinidad and Tobago.
+Today, we’re one of the largest producers of natural gas in Colombia.
+We’re also among the largest international oil companies in Venezuela, where we partner with the national oil company, Petróleos de Venezuela, S.A., on several projects.
+Other areas of exploration and production in the region include Argentina, Brazil, Mexico and Suriname.

-planning for growthArgentina is a key country in our future growth strategy, with both conventional oil and shale production.
-Chevron affiliates participate in two projects operated by YPF S.A.—a robust drilling program in the Loma Campana concession and exploration in the region’s Narambuena Block.
+Argentina is a key country in our portfolio, with both conventional and unconventional oil and gas production.
+Chevron affiliates participate in two projects – a robust drilling program in the Loma Campana concession and exploration in the region’s Narambuena Block – both operated by YPF S.A.

 In Brazil, through our collaboration with Petrobras, the national oil company, we operate the Frade deepwater field, and we’re a nonoperating partner in the Papa-Terra deepwater field.